The best young musicians in Asia don't come from just one country.

 Marques Young

-Trombone · Yong Siew Toh Conservatory, NUS
+Trombone Faculty, Yong Siew Toh Conservatory

 Trained at The Juilliard School under Joseph Alessi of the New York Philharmonic, Marques Young won the Frank Smith, Eastern Trombone and ITA Van Haney international competitions and served as Principal Trombone of the Malaysian Philharmonic Orchestra.
 He has performed with the New York Philharmonic and American Brass Quintet, and shared the stage with Wynton Marsalis and Benny Golson.
 He now teaches trombone at the Yong Siew Toh Conservatory of Music at the National University of Singapore.